-The FirstService shares represented by the accompanying form of proxy will be voted or be withheld from voting, as the case may be, on any ballot that may be called for at the Meeting and, subject to the provisions of the Business Corporations Act (Ontario) ("OBCA"), where a choice is specified in respect of any matter to be acted upon, will be voted in accordance with the specification made.
+The FirstService shares represented by the accompanying form of proxy will be voted or withheld from voting, as the case may be, on any ballot that may be called for at the Meeting and, subject to the provisions of the Business Corporations Act (Ontario) ("OBCA"), where a choice is specified in respect of any matter to be acted upon, will be voted in accordance with the specification made.
 If a shareholder does NOT specify how to vote on a particular matter, the proxyholder is entitled to vote the FirstService shares as he or she sees fit.
 Please note that if a completed form of proxy does not specify how to vote on any particular matter, and if a shareholder has authorized either of the individuals named therein to act as proxyholder (by leaving the line for the proxyholder's name blank on the form of proxy), your FirstService shares will be voted at the Meeting as follows:

-- FOR the election of the seven nominees to the board of directors of FirstService, those nominees being the seven current directors of FirstService; - FOR the appointment of PricewaterhouseCoopers LLP, Chartered Accountants and Licensed Public Accountants, as independent auditors of FirstService and to authorize the board of directors of FirstService to fix the auditors' remuneration; and - FOR approving the amendment to the FirstService stock option plan to increase the maximum number of Subordinate Voting Shares reserved for issuance pursuant to the exercise of stock options granted thereunder.
+• FOR the election of the eight nominees to the board of directors of FirstService, those nominees being the eight current directors of FirstService;

+- FOR the appointment of PricewaterhouseCoopers LLP, Chartered Accountants and Licensed Public Accountants, as independent auditors of FirstService and to authorize the board of directors of FirstService to fix the auditors' remuneration; and - FOR the approval of the non-binding advisory resolution on FirstService's approach to executive compensation.

 For more information on these matters, please see the section entitled "Business of the Meeting" below.
 If any other matters properly arise at the Meeting that are not described in the Notice of Meeting, or if any amendments are proposed to the matters described in the Notice of Meeting, a proxyholder is entitled to vote the FirstService shares as he or she sees fit.
-The Notice of Meeting sets out all the matters to be determined at the Meeting that are known to Management as of February 26, 2018.
+The Notice of Meeting sets out all the matters to be determined at the Meeting that are known to Management as of February 28, 2020.